-- Adverse judgment and protracted legal challenges in relation to the element of the premium that is still recoverable from the opponent in successful cases, and - The potential extension of the Fixed Recoverable Costs into Clinical Negligence cases will change the profile of cases insured by DAS LEI.
+- Adverse judgment and protracted legal challenges in relation to the element of the premium that is still recoverable from the opponent in successful cases; - COVID-19 pandemic impacts could extend delays in the progress and settlement of disputes; and - The potential extension of the Fixed Recoverable Costs into Clinical Negligence cases will change the profile of cases insured by DAS LEI.
 Whilst other legislative changes are being proposed, including the end to any recovery from the opponent in successful Clinical Negligence claims.